dedica-team/nivio/docs/source/input.rst

 ----------------------------

 Rancher clusters can be indexed one project (aka environment in the GUI speak) at a time.
 Access credentials can be read from environment variables.
-To exclude internal stacks (like those responsible for internal networking), blacklist them.
+To exclude internal stacks, like those responsible for internal networking, blacklist them.

 .. code-block:: yaml
    :linenos: